Navigation

 Botanical characteristics

-The marigold is also known as the pot marigold or garden calendula due to its bright yellow or orange flower heads.
-Its colourful blooms, which appear from June to October, make it a popular garden and cut flower.
-Calendula officinalis is found growing wild throughout Europe.
-For preparation, either the whole open flower or just the ray flor
+The marigold is also known as the golden flower due to its bright yellow or orange-coloured flower heads.
+Its blaze of colour, which shines from June to October, makes it a popular garden and cut plant.
+Calendula officinalis can be found wild throughout Europe.
+For preparation, either the whole, open flower is harvested or only the ray flowers in very dry weather.
+They are then left to dry in an airy place.